 This card is similar to the Platinum Cashback Everyday Credit Card from American Express UK, which also has no annual fee but lower cashback amounts.
 If you are comparing these two cards but will spend less than £5,000 on the card in a year, the Everyday card may be a better option.

-While there is no valuable reward points earned, the 5% cashback for the first three months is a compelling benefit for anyone in the market for a no-nonsense cashback card with a low annual fee, assuming you can maximise this welcome offer.
+While there is no valuable reward points earned, the 5% cashback for the first six months is a compelling benefit for anyone in the market for a no-nonsense cashback card with a low annual fee, assuming you can maximise this welcome offer.

 You can apply for this card here.

 Featured image by The Points Guy